rachanachetan/Tableau-Dashboards/Airbnb/ReadMe.md

 <p align="center">
   <img src="Airbnb_Dashboard.png">
 </p>
 Attached above is a screenshot of the built dashboard.
-You can download the Tableau [workbook](/AirbnbDashboard_Final.twbx) or find it hosted on [Tableau Public](https://public.tableau.com/app/profile/rachana.chetan/viz/AirbnbDashboard_Final/Dashboard1)
+You can download the Tableau [workbook](/AirbnbDashboard_Final.twbx) or find it hosted on Tableau Public: https://public.tableau.com/app/profile/rachana.chetan/viz/AirbnbDashboard_Final/Dashboard1